-Another possible explanation for the underestimation of $fm{CYP2C19}$ is that the inhibition potency of (-)-N-3-benzylphenobarbital could depend on the substrate used to optimize the experimental conditions.
-A study by Foti and Wahlstrom (2008) states that the use of different probe substrates for CYP2C19 may result in variable inhibition profiles.
-They showed that (S)-(+)-mephenytoin was the probe substrate that was most sensitive to inhibition (Foti and Wahlstrom, 2008).
-Therefore, it is possible that some of the clinical substrates are less sensitive to inhibition, resulting in less than 90% inhibition of the CYP2C19 metabolism and a subsequent underprediction of the $fm{CYP2C19}$.
+Another possible explanation for the underestimation of fm{CYP2C19} is that the inhibition potency of (-)-N-3-benzylphenobarbital could depend on the substrate used to optimize the experimental conditions.
+A study by Foti et al. (2008) states that the use of different probe substrates for CYP2C19 may result in variable inhibition profiles.
+They showed that (S)-(+)-mephenytoin was the probe substrate which was most sensitive to inhibition (Foti and Wahlstrom, 2008).
+Therefore, it is possible that some of the clinical substrates are less sensitive to inhibition, resulting in less than 90% inhibition of the CYP2C19 metabolism and a subsequent underprediction of the fm{CYP2C19}.

 Besides the in vitro data, the reported in vivo data should also be scrutinized.
-Most in vivo fm{CYP2C19} values are based on poormetabolizer/extensive-metabolizer pharmacokinetics.
-To our knowledge, no literature data are available on the activity of enzymes other than CYP2C19 in CYP2C19 poor metabolizers.
+Most in vivo fm{CYP2C19} values are based on poor metabolizer/extensive metabolizer pharmacokinetics.
+To our knowledge, no literature data is available on the activity of enzymes other than CYP2C19 in CYP2C19 poor metabolizers.
 It is possible that the activities of these other enzymes are altered in CYP2C19 poor metabolizers, resulting in a false readout of the true fm{CYP2C19}.
 However, an increase in the activity of other CYP enzymes would lead to even lower predicted fm{CYP2C19} values.
 Furthermore, the in vivo data for some compounds are based on a limited number of subjects, implying that the data could be biased by interindividual variability.

-The currently presented in vitro-in vivo fm{CYP2C19} correlations open the floor for discussion on relevant CYP activities in human hepatocyte batches for phenotyping studies.
+The currently presented in vitro - in vivo $fm{CYP2C19}$ correlations open the floor for discussion on relevant CYP activities in human hepatocyte batches for phenotyping studies.
 In the future, additional research is needed to further identify the optimal human hepatocyte batch for fm{CYP} estimation.
-In conclusion, this study confirms the selective CYP2C19 inhibition by (-)-N-3-benzylphenobarbital in suspended human hepatocytes already demonstrated using liver microsomes supplemented with proof of selectivity against clinically relevant non-CYP enzymes (AO, FMO3, NAT2, UGT1A1, UGT1A4, UGT2B7, and UGT2B15). (-)-N-3-Benzylphenobarbital is therefore the preferred CYP2C19 inhibitor to assess fm{CYP2C19} in suspended human hepatocytes over omeprazole and (+)-N-3-benzylphenobarbital (1 μM) can be used to accurately assess the in vivo contribution of CYP2C19 to hepatic drug metabolism.
+In conclusion, this study confirms the selective CYP2C19 inhibition by (-)-N-3-benzylphenobarbital in suspended human hepatocytes, already demonstrated using liver microsomes, supplemented with proof of selectivity against clinically relevant non-CYP enzymes (AO, FMO3, NAT2, UGT1A1, UGT1A4, UGT2B7, and UGT2B15). (-)-N-3-benzylphenobarbital is therefore the preferred CYP2C19 inhibitor to assess $fm{CYP2C19}$ in suspended human hepatocytes over omeprazole and (+)-N-3-benzylnirvanol.
+In an optimized batch of human hepatocytes, (-)-N-3-benzylphenobarbital (1 μ M) can be used to accurately assess the in vivo contribution of CYP2C19 to hepatic drug metabolism.